 What are the alternatives to equity release?

-Before taking out an equity release plan, you should check to see what the alternatives are.
-For example, you may have other investments, savings or assets to draw on, or you may wish to continue some form of paid work.
+Before taking out an equity release plan, you should check what the alternatives are.
+You could visit moneyadviceservice.org.uk/debt for advice on debt.
+For instance, you may have other investments, savings or assets to draw on, or you may wish to continue some form of paid work.
 You could downsize to a smaller property or one of lower value – perhaps by moving to a different part of the UK where house prices are cheaper.

-Downsizing is likely to give you maximum value from your home, but you may decide that you do not want to leave your home or move away from family and friends and you must consider the cost of moving.
-You may also want to think about renting a room in your home, or taking a loan from family and or friends.
+Downsizing is likely to give you maximum value from your home, but you may decide that you do not want to leave your home or move away from family and friends and you should consider the cost of moving.
+You may also want to think about renting a room in your home, or taking a loan from family and/ or friends.